-Whether it’s a little or a lot, there’s nothing quite like a fresh coat of powder in NYC parks.
-Be prepared to hit the slopes with the kids and check out our list of the best sledding hills in Manhattan, Brooklyn, Queens, the Bronx and Staten Island!
-(P.S. you might as well read up on where to grab one of NYC’s top hot chocolates while you can…)
+In winter 2020, the place for family fun is outside.
+Be prepared to hit the slopes with the kids and check out our list of the best sledding hills in New York City.
+We found slopes in Manhattan, Brooklyn, Queens, the Bronx and Staten Island, and hills for little kids and bigger daredevils.
+(P.S. you might as well read up on where to grab one of NYC’s top hot chocolates for an apres-sledding treat!)

 Carl Schurz Park

-Don’t want to wait your turn?
-Heading a few blocks north and east to Carl Schurz Park on 84th Street and East End where, as an added bonus, dogs can find two separate runs to call their own.
+Don't want to wait your turn?
+Head a few blocks north and east to Carl Schurz Park on 89th Street and East End, on the lawn north of Gracie Mansion.
+Bonus: there are two separate dog runs here as well.

 Over on the Upper West Side, some swear by Riverside Drive from roughly 90th Street to 103rd, with a particularly good hill near Hippo Playground on 91st Street.
 But, the Urban Rangers have been known to host snowball fights, snowman-building contests and pass out hot chocolate at the hill on 103rd Street, so take your pick.
 The area’s biggest drawback is that being practically atop the Hudson River leads to some frigid winds sweeping in across the water.
 Bundle up!